 |Entry Level Jobs Are Very Important|

-To some workers a salary may represent what they as a person are worth, but in many ways it reflects more on the value of our currency, what it will buy in society and whether a person should or needs to work.
-A major issue that many Americans and our government continues to ignore is how much the cost of living varies throughout the country.
-Raising wages in these high cost areas will only exasperate the problem.
+To some workers, a salary may represent what they as a person are worth, but in many ways, it reflects more on the value of our currency, what it will buy in society and whether a person should or needs to work.
+A major issue that many Americans and our government continue to ignore is how much the cost of living varies throughout the country.
+Raising wages in these high-cost areas will only exasperate the problem.
 It is common knowledge the cost of a house in California or along the coast is far more expensive than the same house in the Midwest, often demand in certain locations reflects a geographical preference.
 This should be reflected more in government social programs and they should be configured to encourage people to locate in less expensive areas rather than feed money into local economies already showing high demand.
-Current payouts from these programs remove incentive for those receiving "generous" government payments to seek work in low cost areas where it is much easier to make ends meet.
-In many ways it is the government that has made it to easier to not work.
+Current payouts from these programs remove the incentive for those receiving "generous" government payments to seek work in low-cost areas where it is much easier to make ends meet.
+In many ways, it is the government that has made it to easier to not work.

 While the pictures I have used depict robots taking over America's most iconic fast food restaurant none of what I have written is directed as a slam on McDonald's.
 Consider this rather a glimmer of what we should soon expect throughout America and the world as robots gain new skills and become less expensive.
 Through its safety net of social programs and subsidies, government has done unmeasurable long-term harm to the lower ranks of society by weakening the structures that supported our shrinking middle class.
 Inequality is not only an issue that separates the poor from being middle class, but much of it centers on how the elite and big business have high-jacked a majority of the economic pie.
 The fruit of our labor now flows to very few.
 Raising wages on the low end may make a few people feel better but when it comes to addressing the crux of our problem it is like putting lipstick on a pig as you take the animal to the butcher.